History of Bristol Rovers F.C.: The early years (1883–1892)

 In November 1884 the name of the club was changed to Eastville Rovers, giving them an identity in their own right, rather than being named after a rugby club.
 The change in name to one based on a geographical location came about in an effort to broaden the appeal of the club and to draw players from a wider area.
 The team also moved to a new pitch for the 1884–85 season.
 Known as Three Acres, the open field with no changing facilities was in the Ashley Down area of Bristol.
 The precise location of the ground is not known, but it is thought to have lain somewhere between Muller Road and the County Cricket Ground.
 The team moved to a third new home in as many seasons when they began the first of two spells playing at Durdham Down in 1885, remaining here for six seasons.

-It wasn't until 14 January 1888 that Eastville Rovers took part in a formal competition for the first time.
+It was not until 14 January 1888 that Eastville Rovers took part in a formal competition for the first time.
 In a meeting between Rovers and fellow Bristol-based football teams Clifton Association, Globe, Southville, St George, St Agnes and St Simon held in September 1887 the Gloucestershire Cup was established, a single-elimination knockout tournament open to teams in the Bristol and Gloucestershire area.
 The competition began the following January and Rovers took to the field against Clifton Association at Bell Hill, St George.
 Unfortunately for Rovers, they lost a player to injury just two minutes into the game, and in the era before the introduction of substitutes they were forced to play almost the entire match with ten men.
 They lost the game 4–1, with outside-left Bill Bush taking the honour of becoming Eastville Rovers' first goalscorer in a competitive match.

 The following season, on 6 April 1889, Rovers won their first ever trophy by beating Warmley in the final of the second running of the Gloucestershire Cup.
 A single goal by Bill Perrin, scored during the second half, was enough to earn Rovers the silverware.

 Eastville Rovers continued to play mainly friendly matches for the next few years, as well as taking part in the Gloucestershire Cup each year.
 In 1890, Rovers again reached the final of this competition, losing 7–2 to Clifton Association in a game that was refereed by noted cricketer W. G. Grace.